shodruky-rhyammer/gl-streaming/README.md

 * gl_client : client framework and sample program

   The client system does not need to have any GPU and heavy X server.
-Without GPU, opengl programs can be run on any system !
+Even without GPU, opengl programs can be run on any system !

 * gl_server : server framework